AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing items/Instance types.md

 ## Overview

 Instance types are billed based on computing resources, including vCPUs and memory.
 Prices of an instance type may vary with regions.
-For more information, see the[Pricing](https://www.alibabacloud.com/product/ecs) tab on the Elastic Compute Service page.
+For more information, see the [Pricing](https://www.alibabacloud.com/product/ecs) tab on the Elastic Compute Service page.

 **Note:** If you select an instance type that is equipped with local disks, the price of the instance type includes that of local disks.